getgud-io/cpp-getgud-sdk/README.md

 ## What Can You Do With Getgud's SDK:

 - Send live Game data to Getgud's cloud (In-match Actions, In-match Reports, In-match Chat messages)
-- Send Reports about historical matches
+- Send Reports about historical matches to Getgud
-- Send or update your player information to Getgud
+- Send player information to Getgud

 ## Prerequisites